-When it comes to building muscle and explosive strength, there are few workout tools that can compare to the mighty kettlebell.
-But too often, poor form can make kettlebell moves less effective — or, worse, cause you pain.
+When it comes to building muscle and explosive strength, few workout tools can compare to the mighty kettlebell.
+But too often, poor form can make kettlebell exercises less effective — or worse, cause you pain.

-To avoid getting injured, certified personal trainer Geoff Tripp, CSCS, certified personal trainer and head of fitness at Trainiac, shares the most common kettlebell mistakes people make in the gym and how to fix them.
-Whether you're a kettlebell newbie or veteran, these pro tips will boost your workout and help keep you safe and pain-free.
+To avoid getting injured, certified personal trainer Geoff Tripp, CSCS, head of fitness at Trainiac, shares the most common kettlebell mistakes people make and how to fix them.
+These pro tips will boost your workout and help keep you safe and pain-free.

 1. Not Maintaining Control

-"Most people just grab a kettlebell and start swinging it around," says Tripp.
+"Most people just grab a kettlebell and start swinging it around," Tripp says.
 But think of it this way: At its most basic level, the kettlebell is a mass you're trying to control, he says.

 If you lose tension in your shoulders and core as you drive into your swing, you end up flailing wildly and relying on momentum (instead of your muscles).
 And whenever you do a move with poor form at a high velocity, you're bound to hurt yourself.

 Rather than letting momentum take over, be intentional with your movements.
 Drive through your hips and maintain tension in your whole body.
 According to Tripp, these little tweaks will help you control the speed of the bell and ultimately, give you a better (and safer) workout.

 Speaking of driving through the hips...
 "To say it's all in the hips is a bit of an understatement," says Tripp, who adds that most kettlebell moves involve hip action.

 When you don't harness the power of your hips, you have less control over your movements, which, in turn, become less effective.
 Engaging your hips and glutes is especially essential for developing power when you perform a kettlebell swing.